CATEM1NAL/APyday-2/FAQ.md

 works it will take a bit of time to figure out and implement.
 Due to this it's a low priority feature, however I can bump it up the queue if enough people want this to happen!

-## I'm not seeing any DLC content?
+## I'm not seeing any DLC content.
 Criminal Dawn avoids distributing DLC content if you have a DLC unlocker enabled.